damonhuang233/Client-and-Server/README.md

-# OPT with Client-and-Server
+# OTP with Client-and-Server
-Use opt to encrypt and decrypt\
+Use otp to encrypt and decrypt\
 Text and one time pad are sent to server from client \
 Server will encrypt or decrypt the text and send back to client
 # Usage